guadalazzo/PlanYourTrip/README.md

 - The font I preloaded as=style => when it should be as=font

-- I should have added some kind of funcitonality to see the dates that are hidden in mobile
+- I should have added some kind of funcionality to see the dates that are hidden in mobile